Resources & FAQ

-The answers to the questions on this page do not reflect the views of every atheist in the world, or even every member of the Society of Edmonton Atheists.
+The answers to the questions on this page do not reflect the views of every atheist in the world, or even every member of the Edmonton Atheists.
 Atheists are a diverse group of people, and we do not necessarily agree on most points.
 There is no central set of things that all atheists are supposed to believe, and we sometimes argue just as passionately with each other as we do with theists.
 Bear that in mind if the answers are sometimes not what you might expect.

 - Don’t atheists have basically empty, meaningless lives, when they don’t believe that there is any higher power out there?